 Indian Village in Noble County, Indiana — The American Midwest (Great Lakes)

 Topics and series.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers.
 In addition, it is included in the Indiana Historical Bureau Markers series list.
-A significant historical year for this entry is 1839.
+A significant historical year for this entry is 1827.

 Location.
-41° 21.849′ N, 85° 38.378′ W. Marker is in Indian Village, Indiana, in Noble County.
-Marker is on State Road 5.
-SR 5 at public access site entrance, south side of Indian Village.
+41° 22.828′ N, 85° 38.693′ W. Marker is in Indian Village, Indiana, in Noble County.
+Marker is at the intersection of West 200 North and North 1150 West on West 200 North.
+North 1150 West joins IN 5 in Indian Village, or you can take West 200 North west off IN 5 a ways north of Indian Village and south of Cromwell.
 Touch for map.
 Marker is in this post office area: Cromwell IN 46732, United States of America.
 Touch for directions.

 1. New Marker